By Karen Aurit, LAMFT

 We develop love for ourselves through self-care.
 Self-care is our single most important action to support ourselves because it is the gateway to loving others fully.
 “If you love yourself, you can give love away.”

-As mental health practitioners, the tendency is to put self-care ‘on the shelf’ to focus on the ‘more pressing, important aspects of our lives.’
+As we lead our busy lives, the tendency is to put self-care ‘on the shelf’ to focus on the ‘more pressing, important aspects of our lives.’

 Here are three messages we tell ourselves which are clear-cut obstacles to practicing self-care in our day-to-day lives.